Artists In The Library

 WHAT DOES THIS PROGRAM SUPPORT?

 The grant amount is $20,000.
+This grant may cover up to 100% of project costs.

-Registration/ ticketing: All activities can include drop-in and/or pre-registration.
+Registration/ticketing: Activities can include drop-in and/or pre-registration.
 All tickets must be free of charge.

 Participating Branches:

-2. Albert Campbell (Scarborough)
+- Albert Campbell (Scarborough)

-5. Downsview (North York)
+- Ethennonnhawahstihnen’ (North York)

-6. Maria A. Shchuka (North York)
+- Maria A. Shchuka (York)

-7. Maryvale (Scarborough)
+- Maryvale (Scarborough)

-8. New Toronto (Etobicoke)
+- New Toronto (Etobicoke)

-11. York Woods (North York)
+- York Woods (North York)

 TAC ACCESSIBILITY GRANT

 Projects involving Deaf artists and artists with disabilities may apply for an additional TAC grant by completing the Accessibility Expenses section of the application and including the requisite information in their budget.
 A TAC Accessibility grant will provide up to a maximum of $5,000 towards accessibility costs for artists incurred during the project.
-Accessibility costs include but are not limited to: ASL interpretation, audio description, closed captioning, communications assistants, attendant care (including helpers for Elders), support workers and equipment rentals or other supports required to meet artists’ accessibility needs).
+Accessibility costs include but are not limited to: ASL interpretation, audio description, closed captioning, communications assistants, attendant care (including helpers for Elders), support workers and equipment rentals or other supports required to meet artists’ accessibility needs.

 WHO CAN APPLY?

-A professional artist is someone who has developed their skills through training and/or practice; is recognized as such by artists working in the same artistic tradition; actively practices their art; seeks payment for their work; and has a history of public presentation.
+A professional artist is someone who has developed their skills through training and/or practice; is recognized as such by artists working in the same artistic field; actively practices their art; seeks payment for their work; and has a history of public presentation.

 You may not apply as an individual and be part of an organization or collective applying in the same competition.